Goliraghu/me176c-acpi/README.md

 # me176c-acpi
-This repository contains a number of patches for the ACPI tables of the ASUS MeMO Pad 7 (ME176C/CX).
+This repository contains a number of patches for the ACPI DSDT table of the ASUS MeMO Pad 7 (ME176C/CX).

-## Why?
+## Introduction
 Unfortunately, ASUS decided to add workarounds to the kernel instead of fixing the ACPI tables using a BIOS update.
 Most of these workarounds are for the ACPI DSDT table, which contains information about the hardware of the tablet, e.g. where to find certain I/O ports.
 Obviously, this doesn't work well when using an upstream kernel.